 “Water is Life” Poster Contest

-The "Water is Life" poster contest gives K-8 students the chance to demonstrate how water is a precious and essential resource.
+The "Water is Life" poster contest gives K-6 students the chance to demonstrate how water is a precious and essential resource.
 By creating water-related art, students enhance their understanding of the importance of water.

-Mini-grants support and enhance a variety of water-related curriculum and education opportunities by helping offset program/material costs.
+The mini-grant program is designed to support and enhance a variety of water-related curriculum and education opportunities by helping offset program/material costs.
 Educators are encouraged to seek creative and innovative uses for mini-grant funds that promote student understanding of water or the water industry.

 The Water Conservation Garden’s Ms. Smarty-Plants assemblies deliver an educational and interactive experience that teaches K-6 students important information about water conservation, and their relation to the ecosystem as a whole.